Teenagers & Technology: The Secret to Parenting Digital Natives

 When kids have a clear sense of where they come from, who their tribe is, and what they stand for, they are at much less risk of needing anything from those whose intentions are less than helpful.
 Teenagers who come from a home with a strong sense of identity and value are far more resilient and better able to resist negative pressure.

-Instilling values in our kids happens by spending time with them, living out the values together, and by modeling and telling of the importance and significance of those values.
+Instilling values in our kids happens by spending time with them, living out the values together, and by modelling and telling of the importance and significance of those values.

 A good way to promote safe online behaviour with your teen is to do the following offline: